 Mint, like most herbs, is best used fresh when the volatile oils are at their most intense.
-You can start harvesting as soon as greenery appears above the ground in spring and continue through to the first frosts.
-Nipping out the tips of the stems will encourage the plant to bush out.
+You can start harvesting as soon as leaves appear above in spring and continue through to the first frosts.
+Nipping out the tips of the stems will encourage the plants to bush out.

 Add fresh mint to buttered peas and new potatoes or combine with sugar and white wine vinegar for a classic sauce to accompany roast lamb.
 Steep a handful of leaves in boiling water, with sugar added to taste, for a soothing mint tea.